 Freeaim VR Shoes FAQs

-The Freeaim VR Shoes are stable during wear, similar to walking on a normal gym treadmill.
+The Freeaim VR Shoes are stable during use, similar to walking on a normal gym treadmill.
 The innovative technology allows users to have a natural walking experience.

-Safety in the Freeaim VR Shoes is one of our priority.
-We have safety checks in both the software and hardware throughout.
-There will also be an optional walking support frame for those who want more reassurance.
+Safety in the Freeaim VR Shoes is one of our top priorities.
+We have safety checks in both the software and hardware.
+We have developed an optional walking support frame for those who want more reassurance.
 We plan on providing a training frame, as shown here, for the user to use the first time they wear the VR shoes, but shouldn't be needed after that.

 Walking on slidemills has been described as an 'ice skating feeling' and 'confined in a dish and pushing awkwardly against it' due to the feet sliding in any direction which would not occur with normal walking.
 Struggle against the harness which keeps the user in place gives an unnatural feeling.

-The Freeaim VR Shoes utilise powerful motors ensuring you remain in position.
+The Freeaim VR Shoes utilise powerful motors ensuring the user remains in position.
 This gives a user the most real way of natural walking.
 You can see what this walking looks like by viewing our video gallery.